After sitting vacant for nearly a decade it was revived into what is now one of Winnipeg's most popular live music venues.

-Here is a look back at the hsitory of the Park Theatre.
+Here is a look back at the history of the Park Theatre.

 The origins of the Park Theatre at 698 Osborne Street are a bit of a mystery.

-The building is not listed in the 1914 Henderson Directory but it was open by July 1915, as that is when it is first mentioned in local newspapers.
-First, a small announcement that the manager allowed the Riverview Red Cross Society to host a picture show as a war-time fundraiser.
-The following week the “Riverview Workers” were given the receipts for the day as a fundraiser of their own.
+The building is first listed in the 1915 Henderson Directory and was certainly open by July as that is when it is first mentioned in local newspapers.
+That first small announcement indicated that the theatre's manager allowed the Riverview Red Cross Society to host a picture show as a war-time fundraiser.
+The following week, the “Riverview Workers” were given the receipts for the day as a fundraiser of their own.

 Above: September 4, 1915, Winnipeg Free Press